 While searching for a job, Gary was intrigued by Lake Champlain Chocolates.
-“I was blown away by the level of chocolate.
-What Jim [Lampman] was doing was unheard of at the time — using fresh, local Vermont ingredients and creating delicious gourmet chocolates.
-Back then, quality chocolate only came from Belgium or Switzerland.”
+"I was blown away by the level of chocolate.
+What Jim [Lampman] was doing was unheard of at the time — using fresh, local Vermont ingredients and creating delicious gourmet chocolates and truffles.
+Back then, quality chocolate only came from Belgium or Switzerland."

 When Gary’s not busy promoting our chocolate factory tours, making sure the stores are stocked with our award-winning ice cream or helping to hand-whip a fresh batch of fudge, you can find him tending to his bees.
 It was the late Uncle Ira that first introduced Gary to beekeeping and honey production when he was just a little boy.
 But, it wasn’t until sometime around 2011 that Gary’s dreams of being a beekeeper came to fruition with four hives at the local Intervale Center.
 “For me, what I love the most about beekeeping is the feeling of being connected to the land and about not only knowing where your food comes from, but of actually working to help create it.”